c3d/xl/doc/HANDBOOK_2-evaluation.md

 ```

 As the example above illustrates, the XL approach to dynamic dispatch
-takes advantage of pattern matching to allow complex combination of
+takes advantage of pattern matching to allow complex combinations of
 argument tests.